 BIO

-He is a member of the Blue Shroud Band, an international ensemble of fourteen musicians with diverse musical expertise and backgrounds in baroque, contemporary, jazz and improvised music, and has also performed with the London Jazz Composers Orchestra — both directed by composer and bassist Barry Guy.
+He is a member of the Blue Shroud Band, an international ensemble of fourteen musicians with expertise in baroque, contemporary, jazz, and improvised music, and has performed with the London Jazz Composers Orchestra, both led by bassist and composer Barry Guy.
+Beyond his work as a saxophonist, Gabriel has served as a researcher and musical director for contemporary dance, sound choreographies, and performative lectures by Luísa Saraiva and Carlos Azeredo Mesquita.

 PRESS VOICES